Halkidiki’s Archaeological Wonders & Cave Attractions

 Explore Ancient Stagira – The Birthplace of Aristotle

 Nestled near the village of Olympiada in Halkidiki, Ancient Stagira is famed as the birthplace of the renowned philosopher Aristotle.
+Aristotle was the teacheer and mentor of Alexander the Great.
 Founded in 655 BCE by settlers from Andros and Chalcis, this historic city played a significant role in Greek history, particularly during the Classical period.
 Visitors can explore well-preserved remnants of its acropolis, fortifications, and public buildings, showcasing the city’s strategic importance and advanced urban design.

 The archaeological site is set amidst lush greenery and offers breathtaking views of the Aegean Sea, blending history with natural beauty.
 Informative pathways guide visitors through highlights such as ancient walls, towers, and residential areas, painting a vivid picture of life in Aristotle’s time.
 A visit to Ancient Stagira is a must for history enthusiasts, offering a chance to walk in the footsteps of one of history’s greatest minds.